Pradip462/Simon-Says-Game/README.md

 3. Click the buttons in the same order.
 4. Each level adds a new color to the sequence.
 5. Game ends when you click the wrong button.
-6. Your current and highest score are displayed!
+6. Your current and highest scores are displayed!

 ---

 ## 🛠️ Features

-- Colorful UI with button highlights and effects.
+- 🎨 Colorful and responsive UI
+- 🔁 Pattern-based memory challenge
+- ✅ Real-time visual feedback
-- Score tracking (current and highest).
+- 🔢 Score tracking
-- Flash and sound feedback.
-- Built with only **HTML**, **CSS**, and **JavaScript** – no libraries!
+- 💻 Built with only **HTML**, **CSS**, and **JavaScript**

 ---